 Below - Jasmine Edgren and Darryl Hamilton encrypt a message using an Enigma Machine.

 Honors Program students are also given the exclusive opportunity to participate in the "Give A Hand" Mentoring Program.
 This mentoring program pairs students with a personal mentor who is a member of the College's Board of Trustees, Board of Visitors, faculty or staff.

 Every honors course students take is marked as such on their transcript.
 For example, English 112H is denoted English Composition Honors.
 Students who complete the entire program receive special recognition on their degree, at graduation, and on their transcript.
 Graduates of the Program receive a special blue and gold cord to wear at graduation.
-Students enrolled in the Program also receive a special scholarship of $500 each semester and increasing over their time in the Program.
+Students enrolled in the Program also receive a special scholarship starting at $500 each semester and increasing over their time in the Program.